 \subsection{Multi-Object Evaluation}

-We report extended results on multi-object text-to-video generation using the VC-Bench benchmark.
-In this setting, prompts reference multiple entities with temporal conditions (e.g., ``A dog in the beginning, then a cat'').
-We compare our method against a text baseline.
+We report extended results on multi-object text-to-video generation using the VBench benchmark.
+In this setting, prompts reference multiple entities (e.g., `A dog and a cat'), and the evaluation measures whether all specified objects appear consistently throughout the video.
+Each video is sampled at 16 evenly spaced frames, and a frame is counted as successful if both target objects are detected; the final score is the average per-frame success rate.
+In the context of our method, this setup corresponds to applying a constant mask of one for both objects across all frames.

+For completeness, we briefly summarize the VBench metrics reported in Table~\ref{tab:full-multipleobjects}: \begin{itemize} \item \textbf{Multiple-Objects Accuracy (GriT / YOLO).} Measures whether all referenced objects appear correctly in each sampled frame, using open-vocabulary detectors (GriT) or standard detectors (YOLO).
+Higher values indicate more reliable object visibility and grounding. \item \textbf{Subject Consistency.} Quantifies how consistently the appearance of the main subject is preserved across frames.
+It is computed using feature similarity both between consecutive frames and relative to the first frame of the video; higher values indicate a more stable and coherent subject identity.

+\item \textbf{Background Consistency.} Measures the stability of the background across the video.
+High scores indicate coherent scene structure without abrupt changes. \item \textbf{Dynamic Degree.} Captures the amount of motion or temporal change in the video.
+The metric is binary at the video level: a video is marked as dynamic if its average optical flow surpasses a predefined threshold.
+Higher values indicate more motion, while lower values reflect greater temporal stability.